New Commemorative Coin: 250th Session of Rajya Sabha

 The metal composition of the ₹250 coin will consist of Pure Silver (99.9%).
 The coin will weigh 40 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
 The coin's description is as follows.

-This will mark the 8th commemorative coin for the year 2019, and the denomination of ₹250 will be issued for the first time.
+This should mark the 8th commemorative coin for the year 2019, and the denomination of ₹250 will be issued for the first time in the history of Republic India Coinage.
+The possibility and upcoming coins page have been updated for your reference.

 Comments